 Alternatively, take a bus to Kasuga Taisha from where torchbearers start their walk to the mountain and follow the procession.

-Traditional music in the early morning
+Traditional music in the early evening

 Picking up the torches